pambrose/battlesnake-examples/README.md

 Assign the `mainName` variable in [build.gradle](build.gradle#L28) to the desired snake classname.

+Use [ngrok](https://ngrok.com) to make a locally running snake visible to the Battlesnake server.

 Run the snake locally with:
 ```bash
 ./gradlew run
 ```
-Use [ngrok](https://ngrok.com) to make a locally running snake visible to the Battlesnake server.

-## Executable Jar
+## Executable UberJar

-Build an
+Build the uberjar `build/libs/battlesnake-examples.jar` with:

 ```bash
 ./gradlew stage
 ```

-Will result in a jar file in `build/libs` called `battlesnake-examples.jar`

-You can run this file with the command:
+Run the uberjar with:

 ```bash
 java -jar build/libs/battlesnake-examples.jar